-Sectio Section A - Introduction and Warnings A.1 based on consideration of tained in the prospectus i member states of the Euro the legal proceedings are contents of the summary of leading, inaccurate or inc read as an introduction to the prospectus.
-Any decision to invest in the securities should be if the prospectus as a whole by the investor.
-Where a claim relating to the information con- s brought before a court, the plaintiff investor might, under the national legislation of the opean Economic Area ("EEA"), have to bear the costs of translating the prospectus before initiated.
-Civil liability attaches to those persons who have assumed responsibility for the or presented the summary including any translation thereof, but only if the summary is mis- onsistent when read together with the other parts of the prospectus or it does not provide, he other parts of the prospectus, the required key information.
+Section Section A - Introduction and Warnings A.1 Introduction and warning This summary should be read as an introduction to the prospectus.
+Any decision to invest in the securities should be based on consideration of the prospectus as a whole by the investor.
+Where a claim relating to the information contained in the prospectus is brought before a court, the plaintiff investor might, under the national legislation of the member states of the European Economic Area ("EEA"), have to bear the costs of translating the prospectus before the legal proceedings are initiated.
+Civil liability attaches to those persons who have assumed responsibility for the contents of the summary or presented the summary including any translation thereof, but only if the summary is misleading, inaccurate or inconsistent when read together with the other parts of the prospectus or it does not provide, when read together with the other parts of the prospectus, the required key information.
 A.2 Use of the prospectus for subsequent resale or final placement of securities by financial intermediaries Not applicable.
 The issuer has not consented to the use of the prospectus for subsequent resale or final placement of securities.